KazuCocoa/http_proxy/README.md

 Launch browser and open `http://localhost:8080` or `http://localhost:8081`.
 Then, `http://localhost:8080` redirect to `http://google.com` and `http://localhost:8081` do to `http://yahoo.com`.

+# Development
+- Copy `pre-commit` hook
+    - `cp hooks/pre-commit ./git/hooks/pre-commit`

 # Configuration
 ## Customize proxy port

-- You can customize proxy port.
-For example, if you change waiting port from `8080` to `4000`, then you can access to `http://google.com` via `http://localhost:4000`.
+- You can customize a proxy port.
+For example, if you change a waiting port from `8080` to `4000`, then you can access to `http://google.com` via `http://localhost:4000`.

 ```
 use Mix.Config